 One year into the UNFICYP mandate, the UN General Secretary felt that, "little progress had been made with the main unresolved issues despite its persistent efforts and repeated appeals".........the taking of hostages, freedom of movement, economic restrictions and the removal of fortifications.

-The every day task, "to use UNFICYP's best efforts to prevent a recurrent of fighting and, as necessary, to contribute to the maintenance and restoration of law and order and a return to normal conditions" continued.
+The every day task, "to use UNFICYP's best efforts to prevent a recurrence of fighting and, as necessary, to contribute to the maintenance and restoration of law and order and a return to normal conditions" continued.

 A Finnish soldier patrols 'The Green Line' running through the village of Omorfita, on the outskirts of Nicosia.......dated April 1965